MicrosoftDocs/customer-insights/ci-docs/audience-insights/segments.md

    > [!div class="mx-imgBorder"]
    > ![Relationship path during segment creation](media/segments-multiple-relationships.png "Relationship path during segment creation")

+1. By default, segments generate an output entity that contains all attributes of customer profiles which match the defined filters.
+If a segment is based on other entities than the *Customer* entitiy, you can add more attributes from these entities to the output entity.
+Select **Proejct attributes** to choose the attributes that will be appended to the output entity.
+   Example: A segment is based on an entity that contains customer activity data which is related to the *Customer* entity.
+The segment looks for all customers that called the help desk in the last 60 days.
+You can choose to append the call duration and the number of calls to all matching customer records in the output entity.
+This information might be useful to send an email with helpful links to online help articles and FAQs to customers who called frequently.

-9. Select **Save** to save your segment.
+1. Select **Save** to save your segment.
 Your segment will be saved and processed if all requirements are validated.
 Otherwise, it will be saved as a draft.

-10. Select **Back to segments** to go back to the **Segments** page.
+1. Select **Back to segments** to go back to the **Segments** page.

 ## Manage existing segments